25% OFF On Grammarly Premium

 In terms of ease of use, Ginger does not entirely disappoint.
 The main dashboard features the summary of your current writing goals and progress as well as access to different writing assistant features like a grammar checker, sentence rephraser, translator, or personal trainer.

 While it can save time, it might irritate users who do not want to rephrase the entire sentence.
-Ginger also allows single-word changes; for that, you have to hover over the particular word for some time which can be time-consuming.
+Ginger also allows single-word changes; for that, you have to hover over the particular word for some time, which can be time-consuming.

 Grammarly: Ease Of Use